 Once the boom has been unlocked, move the boom and the stick simultaneously will provide maximum reach.
 To get the bucket to curl towards you, shift the right control towards the left.
 You will know then the bucket is completely loaded when you notice something solid hitting the backhoe.
 Once completely loaded pull the right arm for bringing up the boom and shift the left arm by moving it on the right or the left to swing the full bucket and boom towards your dumping spot.
 To dump the bucket, turn the right control and then use the left control to get the boom back to the trench.

 Once you have finished the trenching, you may need to fill the hole again.
 If you do, you will need to use your backhoe’s front loader bucket to scrape all material back into the hole.
 Once the hole is filled drive the backhoe over the hole you filled to ensure the materials are tightly backed.
 You can make the area smooth by driving your backhoe in reverse and while positioning the front bucket downwards at an angle.

 Operating a backhoe is perfectly safe, as long as you are fully clued up on how to operate one.
 To stay safe, it is important to stay mindful of things that make cause injuries or fatalities, for example not travelling too fast on uneven surfaces, checking for power lines before completing work and making sure to keep your bucket low when moving to minimise chances of tipping over.
 It is also important to be regularly maintaining your machine and replacing broken or old parts.

 How we can help!

-We want to make finding the right aftermarket JCB parts for your backhoe loader as easy as it can, which is why we have created our handy parts finder tool which can help you find the parts you are looking for.
-If you know the part number, get a quick quote or search below to add products to your quote list.
+We want to make finding the right aftermarket JCB parts for your backhoe loader as easy as it can, which is why we have created our handy parts finder.
+If you know the part number, click here for a quick quote or search below to add products to your quote list.
 If you don't know your part number, click here to find your machine serial PIN number then call our JCB spare parts gurus on 0161 998 9911 and they'll guide you through identification and pricing.